bgdbp/VRCockpitServer/README.md

 The pin mapping for the physical controls and LED control state indicators is located in the top of GPIOManager.cs

+For the Adafruit Neopixel 16 count LED Ring to function, it utilizes an Arduino Uno R3.
+Open the LEDRing.ino file inside of the LEDRing folder in Arduino IDE.
+Make sure you have the Adafruit NeoPixel library installed.
+To do this, navigate to Tools->Manage Libraries, search Adafruit NeoPixel, and install.
+Make sure the Arduino is connected to your computer, you may need to navigate to Tools->Com and select your device there.
+Click the right arrow at the top left of Arduino IDE to upload this code to your Arduino.
+Finally, connect your Arduino to the Pi using this USB cable, make sure to connect to the top right USB port of the Pi.

+The LED Ring must be connected to the Arduino by 5v, ground, and pin 6 for the data.

 This server does not have proper user authentication or encryption, so it is advised to only run this server on a secure private network.